tochman/the_blue_print/chapters/09-1-build-optimization.md

 ::: important
 **The Optimization Mindset**

-Build optimization isn't about following a checklist—it's about understanding your users' needs and your application's requirements.
+Build optimization isn't about following a checklist.
+It's about understanding your users' needs and your application's requirements.
 Every optimization decision should be based on real performance data, not assumptions.
 Some optimizations that help one app might hurt another.

 **Key principle**: Measure first, optimize second, validate third.
 :::